vmolab/solx/docs/src/02-command-line-interface.md

 Under the hood, this option automatically triggers recompilation of contracts with level `z`.
 Contracts that were successfully compiled with [the original `--optimization` setting](#--optimization---o) are not recompiled.

-> For deployment, it is recommended not to disable this option in order to mitigate potential issues with EVM bytecode size constraints.
+> For deployment, it is recommended to have this option enabled in order to mitigate potential issues with EVM bytecode size constraints on a per-contract basis.
 > If your environment does not have bytecode size limitations, it is better to disable it to prevent unnecessary recompilations.

 Usage: